Student Online Instruction - Frequently Asked Questions

 What will online instruction look like?

-- courses taught via canvas / conferzoom at a schedule time listed in WebAdvisor, as well as
+- Online Live Sessions (Synchronous) courses taught via Canvas / Conferzoom at a schedule time (live online, synchronous) listed in MyOhlone, as well as

 I am a deaf student.
 Will I have interpreters for my classes?

 Yes.
 Your same interpreters will be remote and on screen at the same time as your class meets.

 I am a SAS student.
 Will I have accommodations for my classes?

 Yes.
 You will have the same accommodations for your remote instruction classes.
 Please contact SAS for any specific questions about your accommodations.

 Is there training for students?
 I don’t know how to use Canvas.